giantswarm/docs/src/content/guides/advanced-coredns-configuration/index.md

 ## Cache settings

 By default we set the cache TTL for CoreDNS to 30 seconds.
-You can customize the cache settings of CoreDNS by setting the value of the cache field in the user ConfigMap like following.
+You can customize the cache settings of CoreDNS by setting the value of the cache field in the user ConfigMap like following:

 ```yaml
 data: